MarcBoule/ImpromptuModular/README.md

 ![IM](res/img/ChordKey.jpg)

 **To be released in version v1.1.4** A keyboard-based chord generator with room to store 25 chords, that can be recalled using a 0 to 2V control voltage.
 Up to four notes can be set for each chord using the keyboard and the octave buttons.
+The [4View](#4view) module can also be used as an expander for the ChordKey to view the note names of the notes comprising the chord; in this case no cables need to be connected to 4View it is immediately to the right of ChordKey.

 * **INDEX**: This knob is used to select the given chord from the set of 25 possible chords that can be stored in the module.